perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-specify-a-files-encoding.md

 {
+   "categories" : "unicode",
+   "slug" : "/pub/2012/05/perlunicook-specify-a-files-encoding",
-   "draft" : null,
+   "date" : "2012-05-04T06:00:01-08:00",
    "tags" : [],
-   "date" : "2012-05-04T06:00:01-08:00",
-   "slug" : "/pub/2012/05/perlunicook-specify-a-files-encoding",
-   "title" : "Perl Unicode Cookbook: Specify a File's Encoding", "description" : "â 19: Open ï¬le with speciï¬c encoding While setting the default Unicode encoding for IO is sensible, sometimes the default encoding is not correct.
-In this case, specify the encoding for a filehandle manually in the mode option to open...", "categories" : "unicode",
+   "title" : "Perl Unicode Cookbook: Specify a File's Encoding", "authors" : [
-   "thumbnail" : null,
-   "authors" : [
       "tom-christiansen"
    ],
+   "image" : null,
+   "description" : "℞ 19: Open ﬁle with speciﬁc encoding While setting the default Unicode encoding for IO is sensible, sometimes the default encoding is not correct.
+In this case, specify the encoding for a filehandle manually in the mode option to open...", "draft" : null,
-   "image" : null
+   "thumbnail" : null
 }

-â 19: Open ï¬le with speciï¬c encoding {#Open-file-with-specific-encoding}
+℞ 19: Open ﬁle with speciﬁc encoding {#Open-file-with-specific-encoding}
 ------------------------------------

 While [setting the default Unicode encoding for IO is